 “My writing is a combination of three elements.
 The first is travel: not travel like a tourist, but travel as exploration.
 The second is reading literature on the subject.
 The third is reflection.”

-His language was neither pretentious nor unsophisticated; his sharp insights accompanied by vivid descriptions.
-He had the rare ability to pull the reader into his world.
-To read Kapuscinski is to become so absorbed that one forgets that one is reading.
-Transported to another time and place, the reader is now living and breathing the experiences had by one man decades ago.
-Beyond his simple and effective language in describing complex topics, Kapuscinski was an artful observer of human behavior.
-Like all great authors, he mastered the ability to both understand and reflect on the forces that drive human behavior through the use of symbols and archetypes.
+Beyond his simple and effective language in describing complex topics, Kapuscinski was an artful observer of the human condition.
+Like all great writers, he mastered the ability to understand and reflect on the forces that drive human behavior through the use of symbols and archetypes.

 “In Algiers, one speaks simply of the existence of two varieties of Islam — one, which is called the Islam of the desert, and a second, which is defined as the Islam of the river (or of the sea).
 The first is the religion practiced by warlike nomadic tribes struggling to survive in one of the world's most hostile environments, the Sahara.
 The second Islam is the faith of merchants, itinerant peddlers, people of the road and of the bazaar, for whom openness, compromise, and exchange are not only beneficial to trade, but necessary to life itself.”

-It was his sense of self as well as his curiosity of peoples, customs, and cultures that pushed Kapuscinski to explore the places that he did.
 He lived through 27 coups and revolutions, and narrowly escaped death four times.
-Reporting from all over the developing world in the second half of the twentieth century, he traveled and observed many conflict zones during what was perhaps one of the most turbulent periods in world history, that of Cold War proxy wars as well as the independence movements and liberations of countless countries following the end of the second world war.
+Reporting from all over the developing world in the second half of the twentieth century, he travelled throughout the global south during one of the most turbulent periods in world history, that of the independence movements and liberations of countless countries after the Second World War.

-There aren’t many such enthusiasts born.
+“There aren’t many such enthusiasts born.
 The average person is not especially curious about the world.
 He is alive, and being somehow obliged to deal with this condition, feels the less effort it requires, the better.
 Whereas learning about the world is labor, and a great all-consuming one at that.
-Most people develop quite antithetical talents, in fact - to look without seeing, to listen without hearing, mainly to preserve oneself within oneself […]
+Most people develop quite antithetical talents, in fact - to look without seeing, to listen without hearing, mainly to preserve oneself within oneself […] We do not really know what draws a human being out into the world.
+Is it curiosity?
+A hunger for experience?
+An addiction to wonderment?
+The man who ceases to be astonished is hollow, possessed of an extinguished heart.
+If he believes that everything has already happened, that he has seen it all, then something most precious has died within him—the delight in life.”

 By these measures, then, and many more, Kapuscinski’s life was a life well lived.